lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ### NEXT PART

-In the login response packet, there is actually a token (that I covered up earlier):
+The login response packet also contains a token:

 ![](/images/multiplayergame/correctlogin.PNG)